fayizferosh/ball-game/README.md

 > As part of TechFest at my college there was a Game Development workshop using Unity and this is the game I developed with the information learned in that workshop.

-Game development code files and assets con be found in [Ball Folder](https://github.com/fayizferosh/ball-game/tree/main/Ball).
+Game development code files and assets can be found in [Ball Folder](https://github.com/fayizferosh/ball-game/tree/main/Ball).

 ## How to Download the Game and Play